 11.1.
 JMS Examples

-To run a JMS example, simply cd into the appropriate example directory and type ./build.sh (or build.bat if you are on Windows).
+To run a JMS example, simply cd into the appropriate example directory and type mvn verify (For details please read the readme.html in each example directory).

 Here's a listing of the examples with a brief description.